 The Lapland region of Finland is made up of numerous municipalities and towns.
-Each destination offers different sights, activities and hotels.
-Listed below are of some of the main winter destinations and what they are best known for.
+Each destination offers different sights, activities, and hotels.
+Listed below are some of the main winter destinations and what they are best known for.
 Note that there are more locations than these, but I tried to keep things reasonably condensed!

 - Levi: skiing, northern lights, beautiful hotels, reindeer excursions, husky safaris, snowshoeing

 - Inari / Ivalo: northern lights, reindeer excursions, husky safaris, snowmobiling, Sámi museums and cultural experiences

 - Saariselkä: skiing, northern lights, snowshoeing, reindeer excursions, husky safaris

 - Ruka / Kuusamo: skiing, snowshoeing, reindeer excursions, husky safaris